Olanrewajuademolu/IMDB-Movie-Rating-Project/README.md

 - The Top 50 average rating is 8.7+, while the Bottom 50 are around 8.0.
 - Runtime differences are small, showing storytelling quality matters more than length.

+## 🏆 Conclusion

+- Classic films dominate IMDB’s highest ratings, but modern hits also compete strongly.
+- R-rated films are the most common in the Top 250.
+- Longer runtimes (151–200 mins) slightly correlate with better ratings.